-NOTE: 35 x 7 (rotation resistant) wire rope is used on this crane.
+NOTE: 35 x 7 (rotation resistant) cable (wire rope) is used on this crane.

 Within load and range chart limits and permissible line pull, multi-part lines allow the operator to raise a greater load than can be raised with a single part line.
-Various hoist rope reeving (part line) is possible with the boom nose and hook block (Figure 4-6 and Figure 4-11).
+Various cable reeving (part line) is possible with the boom nose and hook block, Figure 4-6 and Figure 4-11.
 Reeving should be done by a qualified rigger using standard rigging procedures.

-To quick reeve the hook block without removing the wedge socket on end of hoist rope, remove the retaining clips from the two pins (1, Figure 4-6), then drop the two rope guards (2) to their lowered position.
+To quick reeve hook block without removing wedge socket on end of cable refer to Figure 4-6.

 Item Description

 1 Pin

 2 Rope Guard

-FIGURE 4-6